nfrastack/herald/README.md

 - Use label filtering to target only containers that should be managed by DNS Companion.
 - Combine multiple filters for fine-grained control.
-- Use `filter_type: none` for development or testing, but restrict in production.

 #### File Poller